beejjorgensen/bgc/src/bgc_part_9000_exercises.md

    and returns the result. [fls[functions/funcxy.c]]

-1. Write a function to compute $\pi$ through Grebory and Leibniz infinite series to a specified number of terms (where the first term is $1/1$ (AKA just $1$), below):
+1. Write a function to compute $\pi$ through Gregory and Leibniz infinite series to a specified number of terms (where the first term is $1/1$ (AKA just $1$), below):

    $\displaystyle\pi=4(\frac{1}{1}-\frac{1}{3}+\frac{1}{5}-\frac{1}{7}+\frac{1}{9}-\cdots)$

-   Print out the results of the series for terms 1 to 50. [fls[functions/]]
+   Print out the results of the series for terms 1 to 5000.
+The 5000th iteration should produce $3.141397$. [fls[functions/]]

+## Pointers

+1. Write a function that takes a pointer to an `int` and a pointer to a `float` as arguments.
+It should add the `int` to the `float` and subtract the `float` from the `int`.
+It should appear as if both these happened simultaneously, for example input of `5` and `3.2` would give `1` and `8.2`.

+   Since you're manipulating the value through the pointers, the result should be visible in the caller.

+   subtract the

 <!--